1337Xcode/StressNet/README.md

 ## Prerequisites

-- Termux installed on your Android device (available on Google Play Store)
+- Termux installed on your Android device from [F-Droid](https://f-droid.org/packages/com.termux)
 - Basic knowledge of networking and network security
-- Git installed on your Termux environment (`pkg install git`)
+- Git and other prerequisites installed on your Termux environment (refer to Installation)

 ## Installation

 1. Open Termux on your Android device.
-2. Install Git if you haven't already: `pkg install git`
+2. Install Git, tsu and hping3 if you haven't already: `pkg install git -y && pkg install tsu && pkg install root-repo && pkg intall hping3`
 3. Clone the Botnet repository: `git clone https://github.com/1337Xcode/Botnet`
 4. Navigate to the Botnet directory: `cd Botnet`
-5. Run the Botnet script: `su -c bash botnet.sh`
+5. Run the Botnet script: `sudo bash botnet.sh`

 ## Usage